-Conservation Officers with little to no experience tend to make between $18870 and $19600 while the more experienced ones make over $36610 per year.
+Forest and Conservation Workers with little to no experience tend to make between $21940 and $22170 while the more experienced ones can earn over $37200 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Conservation Officer is to move to a higher paying state like AL. Right now, the highest paying states for Conservation Officers are AL, PA, TX, NJ and VA.
+One of the easiest ways to increase your salary as a Forest and Conservation Worker is to move to a higher paying state like PA.
+Right now, the highest paying states for Forest and Conservation Workers are PA, DC, MA, MO and WI.

-3 other factors that can increase your salary as A Conservation Officer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Forest and Conservation Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Conservation Officers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Forest and Conservation Workers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.